 When it comes to candles, the biggest issues with the synthetic fragrances used are the phthalates and musks.

 Phthalates are hormone disruptors and are linked to infertility, weight gain, lowering the IQ of children, and cancers.
 Additionally, having synthetic fragrances inside of wax can make air quality worse, exposing us to particulate matter and VOC’s from those chemical reactions.
+Phthalates in fragrances have also been linked to bladder cancer.

-Instead of synthetic fragrance oils, I recommend looking for candles scented with pure, highly quality essential oils instead, or looking for unscented candles.
-These are much safer, although even these are not perfect.
-Especially if you have kids or pets in the home.
+Instead of synthetic fragrance oils, I recommend looking for candles scented with pure, essential oils instead, or look for unscented candles.
+These are much safer, although even these are not perfect, especially if you have kids or pets in the home.
 There are certain essential oils that are harmful for children and pets to breathe in or come into contact with.
+For a full list of essential oils that are safe to be used around children and pets please refer to The Essential Oil Safety guide.

 The health risks of soot and particulate matter from candles: